louissxu/tictactoe/README.md

 The controls and zones are laid out with CSS flexbox.
 The design is responsive with minimum design size of 320px width to accommodate phones/tablets.
 The game board cells are laid out with CSS grid.

 CSS is written in Sass and compiled to plain CSS using node-sass via a VS Code build script.

+UX design from a mix of sources.
+Some loosely based on material design components.
+All coded in plain css without use of premade design/component library.